Skip to content

 Arpaio’s Pardon and the Insidious Relationship between Anti-Immigrant and Anti-Latinx Sentiment

-September 26, 2017Cassaundra Rodriguez Informed Commentary One comment
+September 26, 2017Cassaundra Rodriguez Immigration, Informed Commentary, Racial Profiling One comment

 Reading the news, I felt a pit in my stomach.
 I was struck by the physical reaction, knowing full well